 Remove the image from the media panel.
 This does not delete the image from the library.

 Yes, the following associate degree programs are available.
 It should be noted that that courses in these programs may not have UD equivalents and course substitutions may not be available.
 This means that it will be difficult to complete both curricula in a 4-year period.

 Advertising & Marketing Communications (Small class of 25, very competitive admission)

 Communication Design (25 slots in spring, 50 slots in fall, very competitive admission)

 Students can choose from three degree programs: Fashion Design, Fashion Business Management or Textile Development and Marketing.

 Upon completion of the FIT Visiting Student Program and the curricula of one program in the Department of Fashion and Apparel Studies (FASH), the student will receive an Associate Degree from FIT and a Bachelor of Science Degree from the University of Delaware.

-Full-time undergraduate students with 60 credits are eligible to apply.
+Full-time Fashion Merchandising and Management Majors or Fashion Design and Product Innovation majors with 60 credits (at the time they enter FIT) are eligible to apply.
 In addition, a minimum cumulative grade point average of 3.0 is required at the time of application.
 Other application guidelines/requirements will be explained by FIT at the time of application.